 Similar to the framework of a spinnerbait, a buzzbait is a bent wire where one end is molded into a jig head.
 The jig head is dressed with a rubber skirt and the line is tied where the wire bends.
-What makes it different from a spinnerbait is that instead of a blade it has a propellor, and it is only used for topwater fishing.
+What makes it different from a spinnerbait is that instead of a blade it has a propellor that gives the bait lift and keeps it on the surface.

-When the lure is retrieved, the skirted hook runs just below the waters surface, while the propellor cuts across the surface making a loud “buzzing” sound.
-Buzzbaits come in all different shapes, sizes, and colors but their function is primarily the same.
+As the lure is retrieved, the hook runs just below the waters surface, while the propellor cuts across the surface making a loud “buzzing” sound.
+Buzzbaits come in all different styles, sizes, and colors but their function is primarily the same.

 Types of Buzzbaits

 When selecting a buzzbait the two most important factors are performance and durability.
-These fast moving lures take a beating from constantly bumping cover like rocks and wood, and also from the thunderous strikes from bass.
+These fast moving lures take a beating from constantly bumping cover like rocks and wood, and also from the thunderous strikes bass lay on these baits.
 The lures frame can get bent, props can jam up, and the skirt can get shredded.

 When casting in tight areas and small openings in cover, you need that lure perform perfectly so your not wasting casts when you hit these prime targets.
 That’s why fishing a good buzzbait made by a reputable company is key.
 A well-built buzzbait will perform consistently and survive the wear and tear it faces when its fished the way it should be fished.